Constellation-Labs/documentation-hub/nodes/validator/accessWin.md

 Start up **Putty.exe** and in the `Host Name (or IP address)` place the IP address of your VPS instance.

 :::danger
-111.111.111.111 is a fake IP address: Do not use.
+`111.111.111.111` is a fake IP address: Do not use.
 :::

 ![](/img/validator_nodes/nodeAccessWin1.png)
 Set the **port** (if not already there) to **22**

 ![](/img/validator_nodes/nodeAccessWin2.png)
-We will be able to save our work for use later, by saving this as a session.
+We will `save` our work for use later, by saving this as a **session**.

 Give it a **name** that suits your needs and describes this session properly.

 ![](/img/validator_nodes/nodeAccessWin3.png)
 Click on the **data** element from the menu `(under Connection)`.